 Contact the Syrian Embassy in Washington, DC, for more information (see Entry/Exit Requirements section above).

 Since May 11, 2004, Syria has been subject to an executive order implementing sanctions in accordance with the Syria Accountability Act.
 These sanctions prohibit the export to Syria of products of the United States other than food or medicine, and prohibit any commercial aircraft owned or controlled by the Syrian government from taking off from or landing in the United States.
 Under the authority provided in Section 5(b) of the Act, the President has determined that it is in the national security interest of the United States to waive the application of these sanctions in certain cases and for certain products, as specified in the Department of Commerce's General Order No. 2.
 For additional information about implementation of the Syria Accountability Act, consult the Department of Commerce web site.

-The Terrorism List Government Sanctions Regulations prohibit U.S. persons from receiving unlicensed donations from the Syrian government.
+Terrorism List Government Sanctions Regulations prohibit U.S. persons from receiving unlicensed donations from the Syrian government.
+You can review the U.S. Department of Treasury’s Syria Sanctions page for more information.
 Additionally, U.S. persons are prohibited from engaging in financial transactions which a U.S. person knows or has reasonable cause to believe pose a risk of furthering terrorist acts in the United States.
-For additional information about the Terrorism List Government Sanctions Regulations, consult the terrorism brochure on the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) home page or via OFAC's info-by-fax service at (202) 622-0077.
+For additional information about Terrorism List Government Sanctions Regulations, consult the terrorism brochure on the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) home page or via OFAC's info-by-fax service at (202) 622-0077.

 Basic medical care and medicines are available in Syria’s principal cities, but not necessarily in outlying areas.
 Serious illnesses and emergencies may require evacuation to a Western medical facility.